dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-05-PyTorch from tabula rasa.md

 PyTorch computes backward gradients using a computational graph which keeps track of what operations have been done during your forward pass.

-In each iteration:
+In each iteration we:
-* we execute the forward pass,
+* execute the forward pass,
 * compute the derivatives of output with respect to the parameters of the network
 * update the parameters to fit the given examples